smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/spec_ZH.md

                 type: string
             type: string
           hours:
-            description: 'Property.
-Timestamp of the last change of lamp made'
+            description: Timestamp of the last change of lamp made
             type: string
+            x-ngsi:
+              type: Property
           to:
-            description: 'Property.
-Ending date (it can be yearless)'
+            description: Ending date (it can be yearless)
             oneOf:
               - format: date
               - pattern: ^--((0[13578]|1[02])-31|(0[1,3-9]|1[0-2])-30|(0\d|1[0-2])-([0-2]\d))$
                 type: string
             type: string
+            x-ngsi:
+              type: Property
         required:
           - from
           - to